ravindranantony/familytodo/README.md

-Here's a README template for the Family Todo project based on the provided links.
-You can further customize the details if needed.

 Family Todo
 Welcome to Family Todo – a simple, user-friendly task management application designed to help families organize their daily tasks effortlessly.
 Built with React and hosted on Netlify, this app provides a clean interface for adding, tracking, and managing family chores.